 - Apply systems-thinking

 A significant pattern across many Dialogues was the emphasis on the need for all actors to acknowledge to the high-level of complexity and interdependency in a food system and therefore, to engage in systems thinking when designing, implementing, and evaluating transformational initiatives and solutions.
-Attention to systems thinking arose as Dialogues addressed the which include a principle on recognizing complexity.
+Attention to systems thinking arose as Dialogues addressed the Summit Principles of Engagement which include a principle on recognizing complexity.